9599532008 9599532008

 50

 Consent Certificate: Consent NOC is required by the sulphuric acid manufacturing unit before it can start the operation.
-The application for this licence has to be made to the concerned Pollution Control board that will issue Consent to establish (CTE) and later Consent to Operate (CTO) under the Air Act and the Water Act.
-The documents required for this NOC are
+The application for this licence has to be made to the concerned Pollution Control board, which will issue a Consent to Establish (CTE) and later Consent to Operate (CTO) under the Air Act and the Water Act.
+The documents required for this NOC are-

 • Online Application